 The development and function of wildlife law enforcement in the United States and California; the relationship between federal, state, county, and city law enforcement; an overview of federal and state wildlife laws and regulations; importance of law enforcement as a management tool in protecting, conserving, and perpetuating the wildlife resources of California Duties and responsibilities, educational, physical, and professional qualifications of wildlife law enforcement officers.
 Law enforcement procedures, court systems, fines, and forfeitures.
 Hunter Safety Programs, public responsibility for wildlife law enforcement, preservation of environment, and the conservation of wildlife.
-Same as AgNatural Resources 71.
-May be taken for credit only once.

-PEACE OFFICER ARREST COURSE
+PEACE OFFICER ARREST AND FIREARMS COURSE